tj/node-thunkify/Readme.md

 # thunkify

-  Turn a regular node function into one which returns a thunk, useful for generator-based flow control.
+  Turn a regular node function into one which returns a thunk, useful for generator-based flow control such as [co](https://github.com/visionmedia/co).

 ## Installation